Calvary Cemetery (Seattle)

-Calvary Cemetery is a Roman Catholic cemetery in Seattle, Washington, United States, located in the Ravenna/Bryant neighborhood.
+Calvary Cemetery is a Roman Catholic cemetery in the Ravenna/Bryant neighborhood in Seattle, Washington, United States.
 Dedicated on December 1, 1889, it is situated on the southwest slope of a hill overlooking University Village, about a mile (1.6 km) northeast of the University of Washington.
 It is owned and operated by the Archdiocese of Seattle.

 Covering an area of 40 acre, the square-shaped cemetery is bounded on the north by N.E.
 55th Street, on the east by 35th Avenue N.E., on the south by N.E.
 50th Street, and on the west by 30th Avenue N.E.

 Around 40,000 people are buried in its grounds, including: